bolliy/ioBroker.sun2000/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* display a clearly legible table bar
+* display a clearly legible table bar #121
+* modbus-proxy write data also to the read cache #119

 ### 0.14.0 (2024-10-20)
 * adjust for Responsive Design #121